-While in a NAMING menu it is possible to open a pop-up menu displaying all available letters, symbols and digits.
-Entering characters in the pop-up menu is often a considerably faster naming method.
-When a NAMING menu is open, press the [FUNC] key to access the pop-up menu.
+While in a NAMING menu it is possible to open a pop up-menu displaying all available letters, symbols and digits.
+Entering characters in the pop up-menu is often a considerably faster naming method.
+When a NAMING menu is open, press the [FUNCTION] key to access the pop up-menu.

-While keeping [FUNC] pressed use the [ARROW] keys to navigate to the character you want to insert, then release [FUNC] to insert the character.
+While keeping [FUNCTION] pressed use the [ARROW] keys to navigate to the character you want to insert.
+Once there, release [FUNCTION] to insert the character.